Rental Tax Deductions: Real Estate Investing

 What should I know about capital gain and my rental property?

 You will be required to pay tax on any profit you make if you decide to sell your rental property.
-However, you will actually be able to deduct the loss if you technically lose money when you sell your property.
+However, you may be able to defer your capital gain taxes via the 1031 tax exchange rule if your property meets the IRS's criteria.
+On the other hand, if you technically lose money when you sell your property, you will actually be able to deduct the loss from your taxes.
 Another thing to keep in mind about capital gain is that it might not apply if you only keep your property for a short time.
 You typically don’t have to claim capital gain if you sell within two years of purchasing your property.

 How much can a landlord deduct in losses?